toladata/Knowledgebase/6-programs/program-guide.md

 **Adding objectives**

+To add objectives:

+1. Go to the `Programs` tab and click on the `Objectives` section.
+2. Under `Strategic Objectives`, Click, `Add`.
+3. Add your objective `Name` and `Description`.
+4. After you associate indicators to your objectives, you will see them displayed here.

+Under the `Programs` tab..

-As part of the program setup it is helpful to add objectives in the system early on.
-Normally you can find your program objectives in your program proposal or your Logframe.
+> **Info** Tip: As part of the program setup it is helpful to add objectives in the system early on.
+Objectives can typically be found in your program proposal or your Logframe.

-Here's how to add them to the system:

-Under the `Programs` tab...
 ![](https://lh4.googleusercontent.com/H2nEAyk9U8RAQQ9VA-7rt8nEGfSw0JkRF_iuuwdTgyR0sih3TYe2yu9L6itUxOILAMXdptWvPfuHDsTMyHgjs19enbSpO9z-g1FEuX3FuNqWaka0bEu3lH7qqo_yT0p0846xofJ6)

 ### **Stakeholders**